IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 ### Issues fixed in 4.3.5

 - Fixed: User added references to packages inside modules would be removed when the module was upgraded.
+Note that any references to packages inside modules that were manually added before this change will need to be removed and re-added for a flag to be added to the reference so that Intent Architect can then identify that the reference was manually added.

 ## Version 4.3.4